Kelley Conrad

 About

-Dr. Kelley Conrad has served as the Vice President for Academic Affairs since 2017.
-Prior to that she was the Department Chairperson for the Counseling and Advising Center, where she was Chairperson and counselor from 1996 to 2017.
+Dr. Kelley Conrad has served as the Provost and Chief Student Services Officer since 2021.
+Before that she was the Vice President for Academic Affairs from 2017 to 2021, and Department Chairperson for the Counseling and Advising Center, where she was Chairperson and counselor from 1996 to 2017.

 From 1986 to 1993 Kelley was a Counselor and Director of the TRIO Student Support Services Program at Grand Valley State University.
 This program provided services to improve the educational, social, and cultural experiences of students who were first-generation, low-income, and/or students with disabilities.
 In addition to working directly with a caseload of students, Kelley supervised the staff, wrote, and administered the federal grant, and brought the program into compliance with federal regulations.